 Stretching from the Colorado River to just west of Ashfork, this All American Road makes for a fantastic road trip.

-In all these miles (158 miles, 254km), you will find so many things to see and do on Route 66 in Arizona.
+In all these miles (157.87 miles, 254.07km, as measured by the Ford Proving Grounds traveling laboratory on April 20, 1988), you will find so many things to see and do on Route 66 in Arizona.
 So, in celebration of Route 66 turning 90 (1926 - 2016), we have compiled a list of 66 things to see and do on Route 66 in the great State of Arizona (from West to East).

 1. Get the Arizona 66 Passport.
 Originally launched in 2010, this handy little travel guide is fun for Route 66 Road Trippers, both young and young at heart.
 Don’t set out for a drive on Route 66 without it!

 2. Take a Selfie with a shield in the asphalt.
 Yeah, that probably sounds strange, but it's a thing!

 Here's a Google Map of the safest spots along the road (please don't take one in the middle of Route 66 in Kingman, they are every 1/4 mile or so, but it's a very busy road!).

 3. Geocaching on Route 66 adds a bit of adventure to the drive.
 Geocaching is a real-world treasure hunt where players try to locate hidden containers, called geocaches, using a smartphone app or a GPS-enabled device and then share the experience online.

 4. Spend a Mother Road Buck!
 To celebrate these 90 years (1926-2016), the Historic Route 66 Association of Arizona released the Mother Road Buck Gift Certificate, valued at $1 U.S. Dollar.
 Bucks are accepted at Route 66 attractions and gift shops across the state.
 People can also keep them as souvenirs, like a Disney Dollar, or give them to family and friends.
 Learn more!